-Oil palm smallholders in Indonesia account for 44 percent of the total area under oil palm cultivation, equivalent to 4.4 million hectares in 2014 (Directorate General of Estate Crops, 2014).
-Despite this presence, they account only for between 27 and 38 percent of the country's total palm oil production.
-The productivity of oil palm smallholders in Indonesia is low, with independent farmers generally having lower productivity than schemed farmers, or farmers who are tied to plantation companies (International Finance Corporation, 2013).
+Small-scale oil palm farmers in Indonesia account for 44 percent of the total area under oil palm cultivation, equivalent to 4.4 million hectares in 2014 (Directorate General of Estate Crops, 2014).
+Despite this presence, they account for only 27 to 38 percent of the country's total palm oil production.
+The productivity of small-scale oil palm farmers in Indonesia is low, with independent farmers generally having lower productivity than schemed farmers, or farmers who are tied to plantation companies (International Finance Corporation, 2013).
 Schemed farmers are farmers who have some form of contractual arrangement with companies for the production or sale of oil palm.
 These arrangements can be parts of schemes, including Nucleus Estate-Smallholder Schemes, joint-venture schemes or assisted models of smallholder production (Cramb and Curry, 2012).
 In these arrangements, companies provide support to farmers that includes training and agricultural inputs, such as fertilizers.
 This direct support ensures that schemed farmers are more productive than independent farmers, who have little or no support from the government or agribusinesses.